ktsnkmrcom/gazo/README.md

 ### Flags

 --src : File name of png image. (default "temporary")
---alt : Word to insert into image. default is no insertion. (default " ")
+--alt : Word to insert into image.
+Alphabetic characters only. default is no insertion. (default " ")
 --width : Width in pixels (default 1080)
 --height : Height in pixels (default 1080)
 --hex : Specify the background color. "random" will choose a random color. (default "e0e0e0")